 Measuring Volatility: Talking Points

-• Volatility is a measure of price variations over a period of time.
+- Volatility is a measure of price variations over some time.

 Technical analysis can bring a significant amount of value to a trader.